InGraphs: Monitoring and Unexpected Artwork

 This inGraph shows latencies from one service to another as reported by the client in three different data centers: one on the West Coast (U.S.), one on the East Coast, and one (roughly) in the middle of the country.
 A key that might be handy for reference:

 There is an interesting point of inflection around the middle of the inGraph, and that’s what this particular post was about.
 Some relevant information here helps to explain that point of inflection.
-During the time period shown, LinkedIn still had single-master services—services whose source of truth resided in a single data center.
-At the point of inflection in the graph, a failover of a single-master service occurred; the source of truth was moved from the East Coast data center to one in the middle of the country.
+During the time period shown, LinkedIn still had single-data-center services—services whose source of truth resided in a single data center.
+At the point of inflection in the graph, a failover of a single-data-center service occurred; the source of truth was moved from the East Coast data center to one in the middle of the country.

 The reason that this is interesting is that this graph can be thought of as a basic demonstration of the speed of electricity and, by extension, the speed of light.
 In a vacuum, electromagnetic waves propagate at the speed of light.
 Through a cable, they propagate at an appreciable fraction of that—say, 0.5c to 0.9c.
 This is very fast, to be sure...but not infinitely fast.
 It takes some time to move all the way across the country, and as might be expected, it takes less time to travel halfway across the country.